effrosyni-papanastasiou/GNNPapers/README.md

 - Method: embedding of cascade graph features in terms of diffusion, scale and temporal properties.
 Attention CNN mechanism that captures short-term variation over time on cascade graph size and merges the local features within a fixed window.Long Short Term Meomory (LSTM) over the attention CNN to learn the historical trend.
 Linear Regression (LR); Gradient Boosting Decision Tree (GBDT); CNN and LSTM.
 - Conclusion: time-series modeling and cascade graph embedding are able to complement each other to achieve better prediction results for real-time forwarding prediction.

-2. **Information Cascades Prediction With Graph Attention** Chen Zhihao, Wei Jingjing, Liang Shaobin, Cai Tiecheng, Liao Xiangwen, Frontiers in Physics, VOLUME=9, YEAR=2021, URL=https://www.frontiersin.org/article/10.3389/fphy.2021.739202, DOI=10.3389/fphy.2021.739202
+2. [IMPORTANT] **Information Cascades Prediction With Graph Attention** Chen Zhihao, Wei Jingjing, Liang Shaobin, Cai Tiecheng, Liao Xiangwen, Frontiers in Physics [paper](https://www.frontiersin.org/article/10.3389/fphy.2021.739202)

+- Goal:  To that end, in this paper, we propose a recurrent neural network model with graph attention mechanism, which constructs a seq2seq framework to learn the spatial-temporal cascade features.
+Specifically, for user spatial feature, we learn potential relationship among users based on social network through graph attention network.
+Then, for temporal feature, a recurrent neural network is built to learn their structural context in several different time intervals based on timestamp with a time-decay attention.
+Finally, we predict the next user with the latest cascade representation which obtained by above method.
+- How:

-3. **Utilizing the simple graph convolutional neural network as a model for simulating influence spread in networks**
+3. **Utilizing the simple graph convolutional neural network as a model for simulating influence spread in networks** Alexander V. Mantzaris, Douglas Chiodini & Kyle Ricketson

+- Goal: The methodological approach applies the simple graph convolutional neural network in a novel setting.
+Primarily that it can be used not only for label classification, but also for modeling the spread of the influence of nodes in the neighborhoods based on the length of the walks considered.
+This is done by noticing a common feature in the formulations in methods that describe information diffusion which rely upon adjacency matrix powers and that of graph neural networks.
+Examples are provided to demonstrate the ability for this model to aggregate feature information from nodes based on a parameter regulating the range of node influence which can simulate a process of exchanges in a manner which bypasses computationally intensive stochastic simulations.
+- How:

 ## 2020

 1. **Inf-VAE: A Variational Autoencoder Framework to Integrate Homophily and Influence in Diffusion Prediction.**
 *Aravind Sankar, Xinyang Zhang, Adit Krishnan, Jiawei Han.*
 WSDM 2020.[paper](https://arxiv.org/pdf/2001.00132.pdf)
-- Goal: predict the set of all influenced use
+- Goal: predict the set of all influenced users
 - Method: Unlike existing diffusion prediction methods that only consider local induced propagation structures, Inf-VAE is a generalizable VAE framework that models social homophily through graph neural network architectures.
 First work to comprehensively exploit social homophily and temporal influence in diffusion prediction.
 Given a sequence of seed user activations, Inf-VAE employs an expressive co-attentive fusion network to jointly attend over their social and temporal embeddings to predict the set of